Rohitsoni86/TypeScript_Tutorials/README.md

 ⭐==> TypeScript translates an enum to a corresponding IIFE which then introduces into runtime a JavaScript object representation of the enum

 ⭐==> Type Narrowing == > Automatically refines the type of a variable within a specific block of code

+# Best Practices For Type-Script

+⭐ Use Strict Type Checking

+⭐ Prefer const and let Over var

+⭐ Explicitly Define any Types

+⭐ Prefer Type Inference Over Explicit Types

+⭐ Use interface for Object Shape Definitions and type for Complex Types

+⭐ Use readonly for Immutable Data

+⭐ Type Guards for Handling null or undefined

+⭐ Use Strict Type Checking